yuhui1208/api/substrate/extrinsics.md

   Requires root origin.

-  NOTE: Does not enforce the expected `MAX_MEMBERS` limit on the amount of members, but       the weight estimations rely on it to estimate dispatchable weight.
+  NOTE: Does not enforce the expected `MaxMembers` limit on the amount of members, but       the weight estimations rely on it to estimate dispatchable weight.

   \# \<weight>